lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 * `boneIds`: It contains just the identifiers of the bones for each vertex of the `Mesh`.
 Bones are identified by its position when rendering.
 This list only contains the bones for a specific Mesh.
 * `weights`: It contains the weights for each vertex of the `Mesh` to be applied for the associated bones.

 The information contained in the `weights` and `boneIds` is used to construct the `Mesh` data.
-The information contained in the boneList will be used later when calculating animation data.
+The information contained in the `boneList` will be used later when calculating animation data.

 Let’s go back to the `loadAnimGameItem` method.
 Once we have created the Meshes, we also get the transformation which is applied to the root node which will be used also to calculate the final transformation.
-After that , we need to process the hierarchy of nodes, which is done in the `processNodesHierarchy` method.
+After that, we need to process the hierarchy of nodes, which is done in the `processNodesHierarchy` method.
 This method is quite simple, It just traverses the nodes hierarchy starting from the root node constructing a tree of nodes.

 ```java
 private static Node processNodesHierarchy(AINode aiNode, Node parentNode) {